Pulitzer Prize winning science staff writer for The Atlantic

 About Ed Yong

 Back in 2018, award-winning science writer Ed Yong warned readers about the dangers an infectious disease outbreak would pose to public health in the United States.
 He had foreseen the country’s fragility in preparing and responding for an epidemic, from the chronic underfunding of healthcare and shortage of medical supplies to President Donald Trump’s inadequacies as a leader.
 When COVID-19 broke out in the United States in March 2020, Yong projected the repercussions if and when the virus become a national issue.
 Throughout 2020, he continued his exemplary reporting on the coronavirus pandemic, giving a full account of what went wrong, concluding that “almost everything that went wrong with America’s response to the pandemic was predictable and preventable.”
 Now, Yong discusses the pandemic’s impacts, resets expectations for the end of COVID-19, and maps out a path forward for the country.

-Yong is also passionate about other areas in science.
+Ed Yong is also passionate about other areas in science.
 He is the best-selling author of I Contain Multitudes: The Microbes Within Us, a groundbreaking, informative, and entertaining examination of the relationship between animals and microbes.
-His second book, An Immense World, will take a comprehensive look at the fascinating sensory worlds of animals.
+His second book, An Immense World, takes a comprehensive look at the fascinating sensory worlds of animals.
+A New York Times bestseller, An Immense World is longlisted for the PEN America 2023 Literary Award and has made many Best Books of the Year lists.
 In addition to The Atlantic, his work has appeared in National Geographic, the New Yorker, Wired, Nature, New Scientist, and Scientific American, among others.